kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 If you want to setup tmux like above, `ctrl+b` -> `"` twice, then `ctrl+b` -> `alt+2`.

+You can move to another window by `ctrl+b`, then an arrow key where you want to move.

 > Enable `synchronize-panes`: `ctrl+b` then `shift :`.
 Then type `set synchronize-panes on` at the prompt.
 To disable synchronization: `set synchronize-panes off`.
 >